International Women’s Day: Inspirational Women of the Climate Council

 Amanda regularly appears in the media and has been CEO of the Climate Council since its inception in 2013.

-Previously, she was the Senior Communications Advisor at the Climate Commission and in 2013, alongside Professor Tim Flannery, co-founded the Climate Council following Australia’s largest crowdfunding campaign at the time.
-Amanda has led the organisation as CEO for the last 8 years.
+Previously, she was the Senior Communications Advisor at the Climate Commission and in 2013, alongside Professor Tim Flannery, co-founded the Climate Council following Australia’s largest-ever crowdfunding campaign at the time.

 Dr Jennifer Rayner, Head of Advocacy